1. What is CMMC?

 Your business needs to certify that it is already taking cybersecurity measures that it was supposed to be taking under the Defense Federal Acquisition Regulations (DFARs).
 Typically, this means that your business would need to be certified under CMMC level 1.

-Blue Jean Networks IT Specialists suggests that your business focus on getting CMMC level 1 certification quickly and then continue to make changes and advancements (through implementing new policies and procedures along with a few more controls to make it up to level 3 certification.
+Blue Jean Networks IT Specialists suggest that your business focus on getting CMMC level 1 certification quickly and then continue to make changes and advancements (through implementing new policies and procedures along with a few more controls to make it up to level 3 certification.
 Your business only needs to be able to prove it is certified under the level of compliance that is being required in the contract.
-For most businesses this will fall between level 1 and level 3.
+For most businesses, this will fall between level 1 and level 2.

 13. What Is a CMMC Third Party Assessment Organization (C3PAO)?

-Authorized and accredited C3PAOs are responsible for conducting the CMMC assessments of Defense Industrial Base (DIB) companies’ unclassified networks and then issue the appropriate CMMC certification based on those results.
+Authorized and accredited C3PAOs are responsible for conducting the CMMC assessments of Defense Industrial Base (DIB) companies’ unclassified networks and then issuing the appropriate CMMC certification based on those results.

 Authorized C3PAOs must meet DoD requirements as well as a subset of the ISO/IEC 17020, Conformity Assessment -Requirements.
 The CMMC-AB can authorize C3PAOs to conduct CMMC assessments before the C3PAO achieves accreditation.
 An accredited C3PAOs must meet all DoD requirements and achieve full compliance with ISO/IEC 17020.